Late Japan equalizer from Keisuke Honda stalls Senegal surge

 That goal, Mane's first of the tournament, was the result of Senegal playing with width and repeatedly sending both full backs forward.

 But it was Japan left-back Yuto Nagatamo who made the next decisive contribution, picking it up on the overlap just past the half-hour mark and finding Takashi Inui.
-The Real Betis winger did the rest, curling a low effort past Khadim N'diane to draw Japan against the run of play.
+The Real Betis winger did the rest, curling a low effort past Khadim N'diane to draw Japan level against the run of play.

 Buoyed by that goal, the Samarui Blue started the second half strongly -- striker Yuya Osako missing a gilt-edged opportunity after Gaku Shibasaki had rolled a cross invitingly into his path.